Smart lighting is a more advanced way to light your home.

 Stands for “red, green, blue”.

-RGB lights mix red, green, and blue LEDs (the primary colors of light) to create a wide variety of colors — over 16 million, to be a little more precise.
-RGB lights do not have white LEDs, but they can still produce a shade of white by mixing red, green, and blue.
-These lights can only produce one solid color at a time.
+RGB lights mix red, green and blue LEDs (the primary colours of light) to create a wide variety of colours – over 16 million, to be a little more precise.
+RGB lights do not have white LEDs, but they can still produce a shade of white by mixing red, green and blue.
+These lights can only produce one solid colour at a time.

 RGBIC lights